 Through Christ crucified, God now offers to the world a new covenantal relationship with himself filled with better promises, such as the forgiveness of sins (Heb.
 8:6-13; 9:15).
 Jesus, knowing that his blood would usher in God’s new covenant, asked his disciples to memorialize his blood’s role (Mt.
 26:28; Lk.
 22:20).

-Thus we should not be surprised Paul makes dying with Christ in baptism and being raised up with Christ as the pivotal transition point between being guilty of sin versus living in Christ for righteousness (Colossians 2:12-13, 20; 3:1-3; Rom.
+Therefore we should not be surprised Paul makes dying with Christ in baptism and being raised up with Christ as the pivotal transition point between being guilty of sin versus living in Christ for righteousness (Colossians 2:12,13,20; 3:1-3; Rom.
 6:17-18).
 Nor should we be surprised when Paul writes that the gospel leads people to the “obedience of faith” (Rom.
 16:25-26) or people must “obey the gospel” (2 Thess.
 1:8).

 Does Paul’s teaching on faith nullify baptism’s necessity?
 Not at all.
-With faith, Paul emphases our need to trust in Christ.
+With faith, Paul emphasizes our need to trust in Christ.
 Just as we must believe in our heart and confess with our lips, so too we must be buried with Christ and raised up from baptismal waters if we are going to trust in Christ and receive salvation.
+None of these elements negate the others.
 Baptism is a faith response to the gospel.

 Whether from an historical perspective or theological one, responding to Christ crucified involves baptism.
 An unequivocal voice emerges from scripture inviting sinners to rely upon Christ in baptism in order for them to receive the benefits of our Savior’s death.